 \subsection{The High Energy Stereoscopic System}

-H.E.S.S. is an array of five IACTs located in the Khomas Highland in Namibia and operating during clear nights with moon phases below 40\%, resulting in a duty cycle of $(10-15)\%$.
-The telescopes are equipped with photomultiplier-tube-based pixelated cameras that record extensive air showers, which are initiated when VHE gamma rays, electrons, and charged nuclei interact in the atmosphere.
-H.E.S.S. consists of two different telescope types: 4 telescopes (CT1--4) have a field of view of roughly $5^{\circ}$ diameter and a mirror area of 107\,m$^{2}$.
+H.E.S.S. is an array of five IACTs located in the Khomas Highland in Namibia and operating during clear nights with moon fraction below 40\%, resulting in a duty cycle of $(10-15)\%$.
+The telescopes are equipped with photomultiplier-tube-based pixelated cameras that record Cherenkov light emitted by extensive air showers, which are initiated when VHE gamma rays, electrons, and charged nuclei interact in the atmosphere.
+H.E.S.S. consists of two different telescope types: 4 telescopes (CT1--4) have a FoV of 5$^{\circ}$ diameter and a mirror area of 107\,m$^{2}$.
 CT1--4 are arranged in a square with side-lengths of 120\,m.
-A larger telescope, CT5, with a total mirror area of 614\,m$^{2}$ and a camera FoV of $3.4^{\circ}$ diameter, is located in the centre of the array.
-While CT1--4 detect gamma rays with energies of $\gtrsim$100\,GeV, CT5 measures gamma-ray showers with energies of $\gtrsim$30\,GeV.
-Such a low energy threshold is key to study transient phenomena, in particular those that are of extra-galactic origin.
+A larger telescope, CT5, with a mirror area of 614\,m$^{2}$ and a camera FoV of $3.4^{\circ}$ diameter, is located in the centre of the array.
+While CT1--4 detect gamma rays with energies of $\gtrsim$100\,GeV, CT5 measures gamma rays with energies of $\gtrsim$30\,GeV.
+This low energy threshold is key when studying transients, in particular those that are of extragalactic origin.
 High-energy and VHE photons with energies beyond $\sim$100\,GeV increasingly suffer from photon-photon absorption in the extragalactic background light on their way from the source to Earth.
 For instance, at 100\,GeV photon energies, the gamma-ray horizon is limited to sources at redshifts of $\lesssim$1.
-The energy threshold of IACTs increases with increasing zenith angle of observations, limiting the reach in volume to astrophysical transients further.
-On the other hand, the response of the CT5 telescope and the data acquisition system have been optimised for a very fast re-positioning to capture short-lived transients that are expected to dim rapidly in gamma rays~\citep{Hofverberg2013,balzer2015performance}.
+The energy threshold of IACTs increases with e.g. increasing zenith angle of observations, limiting the reach in volume to astrophysical transients further.
+On the other hand, the response of the CT5 telescope and the DAQ have been optimised for a very fast re-positioning to capture short-lived transients that are expected to dim rapidly in gamma rays~\citep{Hofverberg2013,balzer2015performance}.
 Situated in the Southern Hemisphere, H.E.S.S. is the only instrument that can provide follow-up observations in the VHE gamma-ray band for southern-sky transients.
-For transients on hour timescales, H.E.S.S. has a $>20$ times better energy flux sensitivity in its core energy range above 300 GeV than the space-based Fermi-LAT has at GeV energies \citep[][]{Funk2013, Stegmann2014, HESS_GRB2021}.
+For transients on hour timescales, H.E.S.S. has a $>$20 times better energy flux sensitivity in its core energy range above 300\,GeV than the space-based {\it Fermi}-LAT has at 1\,GeV energies\footnote{\url{https://fermi.gsfc.nasa.gov/ssc/data/analysis/documentation/Cicerone/Cicerone_LAT_IRFs/LAT_sensitivity.html}} \citep[][]{HESS_GRB2021}.

 H.E.S.S. is conducting follow-up observations of transients since its inauguration in 2003 \citep[see e.g.][]{aharonian2009hess}.
 Dedicated working groups in the collaboration are supporting multi-wavelength efforts and decide on follow-up strategies.
 This work focuses on the technical developments and features of the automated transients follow-up system that executes the various programs and strategies.